-Monitoring mental workload in a fast and accurate manner is important in scenarios where the full attention of the user is fundamental for the security of others.
+Monitoring \blfootnote{\textbf{This work has been submitted to the IEEE for possible publication.
+Copyright may be transferred without notice, after which this version may no longer be accessible.}} mental workload in a fast and accurate manner is critical in scenarios where the full attention of an individual is fundamental for the security of others.
 Firefighters, air traffic controllers, and first responders, for instance, are constantly exposed to such work conditions.
-In many cases, in addition to a demanding mental task, individuals are under varying levels of physical strain.
+In many cases, in addition to demanding mental tasks, individuals are also under varying levels of physical strain.